DicksonAnthony/Ego-digital-bank-landing/README.md

 I will try my best to constantly format the code and make it less beginner like as my skills improve.
 I would appreciate it if the concepts are not copied

-# The project was created with the desktop size of 1440px or greater and mobile phone size of 425px(large phones) in mind but can still adapt to smaller phone sizes a little
+# The project was created with the desktop size of 1440px or greater and mobile phone size of 425px(large phones) in mind but can still adapt to smaller phone sizes a little.

 # This is the deploy link: https://angry-borg-c58439.netlify.app/

 You can use the deploy link to checkout how the site looks

+So far people have made great comments about it like:

+1. I think its great.
+Did you base it off Ego the living planet ? -- Sir Darlignton.
+2. I think its nice -- Purity.
+3. Wow -- Sir Mela.

+The same group of people gave constructive crititizms like:

+4. There could have been more to the graphics. it should have been more classy -- Purity.
+5. Work on the texts.
+Some are too small some not well aligned -- Sir Darlignton.
+6. Why did you choose the dark background ? , why not go for a catchy background...a more appealing background -- Sir Mela

+My thoughts: i think its very nice , considering the fact that this is the first time i have made something like this but trying not to be blinded by my love for my project i have listened to what my friends have said and i have concluded that the design is too simple for a bank.